September 26, 1925

-Marty Robbins’s versatile baritone enabled him to handle a wide variety of musical styles, making him one of the more successful crossover artists during the 1950s and 1960s.
+Marty Robbins was country music’s Renaissance man: a successful recording artist, songwriter, stage performer, actor, author, and stock car racer.
+His versatile baritone enabled him to handle a wide variety of musical styles, making him one of the more successful crossover artists during the 1950s and 1960s.
 Throughout his career, he recorded country, western, rockabilly, Hawaiian, gospel, and pop music, with his specialty being country-pop ballads.

 Early Life and Career

 Martin David Robinson and his twin sister, Mamie, were born into a poverty-stricken family in Arizona, and his childhood was difficult.
 He dropped out of school in his teens, served in the U.S. Navy during from 1943 to 1945, and saw action in the Pacific Theater during World War II.

 Robbins started his career in 1947 and soon landed his own radio and television shows on KPHO in Phoenix.
 His break came in 1951 when Little Jimmy Dickens made a guest appearance on Robbins’s TV show.
 Dickens was so impressed with Robbins that he encouraged his record company to give Robbins a contract.
 Robbins signed with Columbia Records that year and remained with the label throughout his career, except for the period 1972–1974, when he recorded for Decca/MCA Records.